LIME-ESA/lime_tbx/docs/content/analysis.md

 - **NFR101**: The simulation input of a single lunar observation (**FR104**) must be introduced via the GUI.
 - **NFR102**: The simulation input for a time series of lunar observations (**FR104**) must be done via an input file.
-- **NFR103**: In order to simulate lunar observations from a satellite position (**FR105**) the user must provide an orbital scenario file in EOCFI compatible format.
+- **NFR103**: In order to simulate lunar observations from a satellite position (**FR105**) the user must provide an orbital scenario file in EO-CFI compatible format.
 - **NFR104**: The ESA satellites available for selection must include ENVISAT, Proba-V, S2, S3, FLEX.
 - **NFR105**: The user defined SRF (**FR103**) must be defined via a user generated SRF file.
 - **NFR106**: The user should be able to perform the simulation via command line using parameters or input files.